 Kirsten Kirkman

-Amy Lever
+Amy Roe

 obtained her Bachelor of Education in Queensland.
 Amy enjoys being a part of this successful program that encourages children to be creative and expressive.
 She believes that education and fun should go hand in hand.
-Amy’s other interests include costume design and writing children’s fiction
+Amy’s other interests include costume design and writing children’s fiction.

 Fairlie O’Donnell